Taking care of the people you care for is important, just in case the unexpected should occur.

 - Family Health History

-This will help them to determine how and how well you are managing and / or controlling your overall health, as this can be a risk factor to the insurance carrier.
+This will help them to determine your control of the situation now and how it affects your health, as this can be a risk factor to the insurance carrier.

 How Much Will Your Life Insurance Policy Cost

 However, there are other criteria that the insurance underwriters will also include in their decision.

-If you have a history of cocaine usage and your usage is well controlled – and you have no complications – then it is possible that you could obtain a mild substandard policy rating.
+If you have a history of cocaine usage and your usage is well controlled – and you have no complications – you might be able to obtain a fair substandard policy rating.